Klongrich/ChartingSoftware/README.md

 # File Structure

 <h5> 1.)
-Chart</h5> Holds all code for producing the front end from stract.
+Chart</h5> Holds all code for producing the front end from scratch.
 Using Min - Max conversion and ICON images to produce the image.
 Ran into flicking problems with the purple crosshairs before implementing imaging .

 <h5> 2.)
 Data </h5>  Started with the Yahoo finance API which was closed in 2017 out of nowhere.
 Now use alpha advantage.
 Uses a JSON response which I just parse myself.
 There are several JSON parsing libs in Java but imo they all suck so I just built a very static / custom one for the time being